q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

     def activation_fn(self, r):
         """
-        A method of FFL which contains the operation and defination of given activation function.
+        A method of FFL that contains the operation and definition of a given activation function.
         """
         if self.activation == 'relu':
             r[r < 0] = 0